 The final Adidas Germany kit.
 Nike takes over in 2027, ending one of the most iconic partnerships in football history.
 Adidas have treated the farewell as an occasion: the colors of the German flag — black, red, and gold — stretch over each shoulder and meet in the center of the chest in a bold chevron, drawing directly from the 1990 and 2014 World Cup-winning templates.
 The base is classic white.
 The proportions are confident — the flag graphic is large enough to dominate but precise enough to avoid looking like a training bib.
 The typography on the back is clean sans-serif.
 Every detail says goodbye without being sentimental.

-Germany's farewell Adidas shirt will become more collectible than Argentina's within five years.
+Hot take: Germany's farewell Adidas shirt will become more collectible than Argentina's within five years.

 Argentina (Home)